What is the Basque Culinary World Prize?

 No, the purpose of the nomination process is to compile a list of potential winners.
 Whether a person is nominated once or receives dozens of nominations, the candidature is evaluated in the same way.

 About the Jury

-- How do you encourage nominations from lesser known chefs and countries less famous for their culinary expertise?
+How does the BCWP encourage nominations of chefs and countries that are less known for their culinary expertise?

-- Anyone who is actively involved in the world of gastronomy can nominate a candidate from anywhere in the world via the Basque Culinary World Prize website.
-We also invite higher education institutions around the world to nominate candidates.
-Through these networks, we expect to find out about lesser-known chefs.
+Anyone directly involved in the culinary world can nominate candidates from anywhere in the world via the Basque Culinary World Prize website.
+We also invite academic institutions to submit nominations.
+Through these networks, we hope to identify lesser-known chefs.